-Wedding Gown Preservation
+Bridal Gown Preservation

-What Is Wedding Gown Preservation?
+What is Wedding Gown Preservation?

 In gown preservation we use a completely archival box which is acid-free and sulfur-free.
 Multi-layered construction helps lock out moisture, mildew, moths, dirt and dust.
 Since the future storage conditions could cause volatile and migrating acids to form, calcium carbonate and alkaline buffers have been added to the paper board to alleviate this deterioration.
 In addition, lignin, a natural adhesive found in trees, has been removed because of its acidic properties.

-The box is hand-assembled and it contains
+The box is hand-assembled and it contains:

 - A bosom form, which is acid-free.